Mashrafe Mortaza

+Mashrafe won the first edition of Bangladesh Premier League as a captain in 2012 with Dhaka Gladiators.
+He joined Comilla Victorians in 2015 and won their first BPL title.
+He also won the 2017 Bangladesh Premier League for third time as captain with Rangpur Riders, making him the most successful player at the tournament as a captain.

-Widely popular in his country, Mashrafe was ranked as one of the world's most famous athletes on ESPN World Fame 100 in 2019.According to Andy Roberts, Mashrafe is the most talented cricketer in Bangladesh.
+Mashrafe was ranked as one of the most famous athletes in the world on ESPN World Fame 100 in 2019.
+According to Antiguan first-class cricketer Andy Roberts, Mashrafe is the most talented cricketer in Bangladesh.
 He became only the fifth bowler in history to take 100 ODI wickets as a captain.
-Mortaza's career has been hampered by fifteen injuries as he has undergone a total of ten operations on his knees and ankles.
-Mashrafe is also the first pace bowler in Bangladesh who bowled a delivery clocking over 148 km/h, which he did during a Test against New Zealand at Hamilton in 2001.
-On 6 March 2020, Mashrafe, at the age of 37, announced his retirement from international cricket by playing the last match against Zimbabwe.
+Mashrafe is also the first pace bowler in Bangladesh who bowled a delivery clocking over 147 km/h, which he did during a Test against New Zealand at Hamilton in 2001.
+Mashrafe's career has been hampered by fifteen injuries as he has undergone a total of ten operations on his knees and ankles.
+On 6 March 2020, Mashrafe, at the age of 37, announced his retirement from national team captaincy by playing the last match of the ODI series against Zimbabwe.

-Early life

-Mortaza was born in the district of Narail in south-west Bangladesh.
-He enjoyed playing sports such as football and badminton from a young age, and sometimes went swimming in the nearby River Chitra instead of doing school work.
-He has been described as an open and animated character who enjoys motorcycling.
-He used to travel from a local bridge onto the tops of passing goods barges.
-He is very popular in his home town, leading to him being dubbed their "Prince of Hearts".

-He completed his Secondary School Certificate (SSC) from Narail Government High School in 1999 and his Higher Secondary School Certificate (HSC) from Narail Victoria College in 2001.

-Mortaza obtained his bachelor's degree within the Department of Philosophy at the Jahangirnagar University in 2003–04.
-He was more interested in cricket as a youth, especially batting.
-In spite of this, his bowling is now his main attribute and his pace has gained him the nickname of the "Narail Express".